Sonpr0x/writeup/warp-setup.md

 ## Config

 ### Purchase Warp+ & Get license
-> U can skip this if don't use warp+.
+> U can skip this if don't want to use warp+.

 **Step 1:** Purchase Warp+ price 1$